anas-senhaji/abdellah-dahmani/README.md

 ### The application would allow to:

-* authenticate
+* Authenticate
-* create projects,
+* Create projects,
-* add tasks to these projects,
+* Add tasks to these projects,
-* assign tasks to team members
+* Assign tasks to team members
-* track the progress of tasks with status
+* Track the progress of tasks with status

-##### technologies and utilities that should be used:
+##### Technologies and utilities that should be used:

 * Laravel (REST API)
 * JWT (Auth)